 An inclusion power-up might be to:

 - allow students more time to respond to a question or problem.
 Not everyone is supersonic!

 - give insights to practice ways to have conversations informed by identity

 - help you practice different ways of asking questions that might otherwise come across as confrontational or judgmental.

-In looking for ways to help engineers grapple with inclusion, learn strategies for conversation and stimulate new conversations I’ve structured them into the Engineering Inclusion Forum and my forthcoming book.
+I was looking for ways to help engineers grapple with inclusion.
+How could I support their learning and give them strategies for conversations, and help stimulate new conversations that were simply relevant and inclusive?
+The product of this is the Engineering Inclusion Forum and my forthcoming book.

-My passion is to build an ecosystem in engineering where everyone is appreciated and valued and allowed to be their best.
+My passion is catalysing an ecosystem in engineering.
+A place where we appreciate, value, and allow each person to be their best.
 So collectively we can design and build solutions to fix our ever more challenging global problems in the best way.
 Of course, with the best people.

 And to get this right, we need to start with our budding professional engineers whether at college or university.
 The problem is, that none of those teaching have had inclusion added to their own learning pathways.
 Unless that is, they are aware and switched on to ensuring that every student matters.